bakins/cookbook-gdebi/README.md

 # Usage

 provides a wrapper around gdebi.
-Use liek the built in dpkg_package:
+Use like the built in dpkg_package:

     gdebi_package '/path/to/package.deb' do
       action :install